pungkula1337anka/Voice-Stuff/PythonMediaController.md

 Sends them all to your media_player.

 11. 🎼 __Playlist__  <br>
-Specify full filepath in search query.
+Specify full filepath in search query. <br>
-Playlist is played on media_player in argument when running the script.
+Use included template to do this automatically. <br>
 I use [this](https://github.com/pungkula1337anka/Voice-Stuff/blob/main/PythonSong2Playlist.md) script to add sobgs to my playlist.

 12. 🗞️ __News__ <br>